-8.1 Audit activity and performance is detailed in the Annual Report by the Chief Internal Auditor for the year 2017/18.
-Chief Auditor has given the following opinion in respect of the effectiveness of the governance arrangements in place.
+8.1 Audit activity and performance is detailed in the Annual Report by the Chief Internal Auditor for the year 20118/19 Chief Auditor has given the following opinion in respect of the effectiveness of the governance arrangements in place.

-"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's governance arrangements and systems of internal control for 2017/18, subject to management implementation of the agreed actions detailed in Internal Audit reports and summarised at Section 2 above.
-Whilst limited reliance can be placed on the corporate risk management arrangements in place throughout 2017/18, the ongoing implementation and embedding of the corporate risk management strategy should enable reasonable reliance for 2018/19."
+"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2018/19, subject to management implementation of the agreed actions detailed in Internal Audit reports."